Portage by Kate Gagnon Osborn

 Craft: Knitting

-This pattern is available on Ravelry.
+This pattern is available on Ravelry(goes to new website)(opens in a new tab).

 Portage is worked in the round from the bottom up.
 After working a deep ribbed brim, the body is worked from charts.
 When working from the charts, you will work the pattern repeat a total of 6 times around.